Construction of unshielded singular solutions of the harmonic field equations: Harmonic Einstein equations, unshielded singularities and cosmic censorship

 The upshot of the following considerations is as follows.
 In the following section we define an appropriate data class (satisfying a uniform Lorentz signature condition and certain integrability conditions) and state the main theorem concerning the existence of time local solutions of the Einstein field equations with strong singularities in the sense of definition \ref{ss}.
 Here the constraint equations for the harmonic field equations hold in a weak sense at the origin and in the classical sense elsewhere.
-This result implies that there are counter example to various interpretations of the strong or weak cosmic censorship hypotheses.
+This result implies that there are counter examples to various interpretations of the strong or weak cosmic censorship hypotheses.
+Moreover, as we have already remarked, the singularities are stable since classical solutions can ve separated by a $L^p$ ball of solutions with singular curvature invariants.
 Note that the time-local existence theorem is not subsumed by \cite{HKM}.
 As a consequence there is also a counter example of the weak cosmic censorship.
 In the last section we prove the theorem.